vitaly-t/pg-promise/README.md

 ### Queries and Parameters

-When a new connection is created within shared or detached chain, the same query protocol is injected into each connection context.
+When a new connection is created within a shared or detached chain, the same query protocol is injected into each connection context.

-The key method is ```query```, that's defined as shown below:
+The key method is `query`, that's defined as shown below:
 ```javascript
 function query(query, values, qrm);
 ```
-* `query` (required) - is the query string that supports standard variables formatting using $1, $2, ...etc;
+* `query` (required) - is the query string that supports standard variables formatting, using $1, $2, ...etc;
 * `values` (optional) - either a simple value or an array of simple values, to replace the variables in the query;
 * `qrm` - (optional) Query Result Mask, as explained below...

-In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter ```qrm``` (Query Request Mask), via type ```queryResult```:
+In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter `qrm` (Query Request Mask), via type `queryResult`:
 ```javascript
 ///////////////////////////////////////////////////////
 // Query Result Mask flags;